FOR EVERY CHILD, SAFETY

 Strand 3- Topic 5.1, 5.2, 5.3, 5.4; Topic 6- 6.1, 6.2, 6.3.

 Strand 4 – Topic 7.4.

-Migration – is moving from one region to another.
+Migration – The moving from one region to another.
 This movement can be within a country or outside of the national borders.
 Often migration connotes large numbers of people on the move.

 This is a sensitive topic, especially for those who have direct experience with migration.
 Here is a helpful guide to follow on how to handle sensitive topics.
 If you are a young person leading these activities, please do so with the support of an adult or teacher.

 people have been forced to flee their home.
-Among them are nearly 25.9 million refugees, over half of whom are under the age of 18.
+Among them are nearly 36.5 million are children.